 Here are some of your options:

 IHG Platinum Elite: If you want IHG Platinum Elite status, you can get it for free for the first year using the CardName.
 It has a AnnualFees annual fee.
-Right now, new cardholders can also get 140,000 bonus points and one free night once spending $3,000 on purchases within the first three months of opening an account.
+Right now, new cardholders can also get 175,000 bonus points once spending $3,000 on purchases within the first three months of opening an account.

 Hilton Honors Diamond: With a AnnualFees annual fee, the CardName discontinued (All information about the Hilton Honors American Express Aspire Card has been collected independently by Cardratings) isn’t the cheapest credit card on the market, but it is significantly more affordable than the Amex Black Card.
 With it, you’ll get complimentary Hilton Honors Diamond status, weekend night rewards, statement credits and bonus points for travel spending.
 American Express is a CardRatings advertiser.
 See Rates and Fees